-The UK NSC policy on Prostate cancer screening/PSA testing in men over the age of 50
+The UK NSC recommendation on Prostate cancer screening/PSA testing in men over the age of 50

 More about Prostate Cancer

 The prostate is a small gland in the pelvis that's found only in men.
 It's located between the penis and the bladder and surrounds the urethra, the tube that carries urine from the bladder to the penis.
 The main function of the prostate is to help in the production of semen.
 Prostate cancer is the most common cancer in men.
 It is responsible for 25% of newly diagnosed cases of cancer in England and Wales.
 The chances of developing prostate cancer increase as you get older.
 Most cases develop in men aged 65 or older.

 Image © Clinical Skills Ltd and provided courtesy of Cancerbackup.

 » Read more about prostate cancer on NHS Choices

 » Read more about prostate cancer on Cancerbackup

 • British Association of Urological Nurses